publify/publify/README.md

 You can now launch you browser and access 127.0.0.1:3000.

-## Install Publify on Heroku
+### Install Publify on Heroku

 In order to install Publify on Heroku, you’ll need to do some minor tweaks.

-### Storage

-You need to setup Amazon S3 storage to be able to upload files on your blog.
+First of all, you need to setup Amazon S3 storage to be able to upload files on your blog.
 Set Heroku config vars.

 ```yaml
 heroku config:set provider=AWS